-NOTE: You will not pay income taxes on any Roth deferrals or voluntary after-tax contributions you withdraw from the Plan since these contributions were taxed before being contributed to the Plan.
-The earnings on your voluntary after tax contributions will be taxable.
-However, the earnings in your Roth deferral account may qualify for federal tax-free treatment if such a distribution is a "qualified distribution" from your Roth deferral account.
+NOTE: You will not pay income taxes on any Roth deferral contributions you withdraw from the Plan since these contributions were taxed before being contributed to the Plan.
+The earnings in your Roth deferral account may qualify for federal tax-free treatment if such a distribution is a "qualified distribution" from your Roth deferral account.
 See the question "What is a 'qualified distribution' from a Roth deferral account?" in the "Taxes on Distributions" section of this SPD.